Raiders' Robert Spillane: Leads team in tackles

-Spillane recorded 13 tackles (six solo) and a pass deflection during Sunday's 20-13 loss to Miami.
+Spillane compiled 11 tackles (six solo) during Las Vegas' 31-17 loss to the Chiefs on Sunday.

-Spillane had one of most productive games of the season, as he led the team in tackles.
-The 27-year-old registered double-digit tackles for the first time since Week 2 versus the Bills and has now compiled 94 tackles (49 solo) through 11 games.
+Spillane led the Raiders in tackles Sunday despite playing through an ankle injury.
+The 27-year-old has now logged double-digit tackles in back-to-back games and three times total this season.

 More News